tanema/luaf/README.md

 with `lua`. `luac` will not be able to run code from `luaf` and visa versa.

-Since the point of this implementation is more for using lua than it's use in Go there is no userdata behaviour implemented.
+Since the point of this implementation is more for using lua than it's use in Go there is less of an emphasis on a go API though a simple APi exists.

 ## TODOs
 - [ ] boolean shortcircuit.
 Right now only short circuits per binary and it could